Pacatnamu: Specialization

-Many of the buildings show detailed specialization, especially in the bricks, where it was necessary to specialize in making bricks.
+Many of the buildings show detailed specialization, especially where it was necessary to specialize in making bricks.
 Textiles are very important to this society; they often show great specialization because of the varied array of weaving patterns and symbols (Hyer 1981).
 There are textiles found at almost every burial site.
 Also many buildings in the compound show use of textiles or evidence of textiles being made in the building itself.
 Pacatnamu has the largest number of Moche textiles found to date.
 (Donnan and Cock 1986) There is also evidence for bead and copper specialization.
 The textile business was completely dominated by the elite families, who all specialized in, to some degree, textile production.

 Usually the peoples associated with being master fishermen were only part-time specialists because their households were usually found outside of the city walls and their refuse piles show an even variation between shellfish and other marine life and wildly collected plants.
 This suggests that these people spent equal time in fields and in the water working to supply the higher classes with food, but also trying to collect food for themselves.

 Artifacts and agriculture

 Architecture

 Scholars disagree about what architectural style is most represented at Pacatnamu.
 The Moche and Chimu peoples are the two most usually associated with this site, but recently the Lambayeque group has been associated with Pacatnamu.
-Most of the archaeologists who work at Pacatnamu study the extensive wall system and the many huacas, truncated pyramids with mound top structures).
+Most of the archaeologists who work at Pacatnamu study the extensive wall system and the many huacas, truncated pyramids with mound top structures.
 The largest Huaca is the compound Huaca 1, located in the central portion of the site.
-The site is found with many distinctions between right and left entrances.
+The site features many distinctions between right and left entrances.

 Apparently this right-left dichotomy is found in many Chimu sites.
-The right hand entrances in Pacatnamu are more elaborate, easily accessible while the left is usually filled with debris and more closed off, leading to more domestic buildings where evidence of food preparation has been found.
+The right hand entrances in Pacatnamu are more elaborate and easily accessible while the left is usually filled with debris and more closed off, leading to more domestic buildings where evidence of food preparation has been found.
 The right side has then been more associated with ceremonial uses and/ or administrative purposes.
-The architecture is more concerned with visual perception and movement rather than function also leading scholars to believe it was a religious center and not one intended for normal living conditions.
+The architecture is more concerned with visual perception and movement rather than function also leading scholars to believe the site was a religious center and not one intended for normal living conditions.